 Worshiping During a Pandemic:

-We continue to follow Covid safety guidelines: masks, social distancing, hand sanitizer, cleaning, etc. If you forget your mask we have extras for you!
+We continue to follow Covid safety guidelines: face masks, social distancing, hand sanitizer, cleaning, etc. If you forget your mask we have extras for you!
 During communion, wafers only, no wine is offered.
 Unfortunately, there are no aloha hours till further notice.
 We offer Holy Eucharist every Sunday at 8:00 a.m. at St. Paul’s, Kekaha, and 10:00 a.m. at St. John’s in Eleʻele.

 For now, the monthly Ilokano service is suspended.